-If you fail to make a required loan payment in immediately available funds by a date that is five business days prior to the end of the calendar quarter following the quarter in which the repayment was due or if you fail to make a required loan payment following your termination of employment, your loan will be considered to be in default.
-If you have defaulted on a loan from the Plan, or any plan merged into the Plan:
+If you fail to make a required loan payment in immediately available funds by the end of the calendar quarter following the quarter in which the repayment is due or if you fail to make a required loan payment following your termination of employment, your loan will be considered to be in default.
+If you have defaulted on a loan from the Plan (including any plan merged into the Plan):

-- > The outstanding principal amount of the defaulted loan will be reported to the IRS as a taxable distribution to you and subject to applicable income tax. - > The outstanding principal amount of the defaulted loan will be considered outstanding for purposes of determining the maximum amount available for any new loan. - > The loan will be included when determining the number of future loans available to you.
+- The outstanding principal amount of the defaulted loan will be reported to the IRS as a taxable distribution to you and subject to applicable income tax. - The outstanding principal amount of the defaulted loan will be considered outstanding for purposes of determining the maximum amount available for any new loan. - The outstanding loan will be included when determining the number of future loans available to you. - Interest will continue to accrue on the outstanding loan.

-If you are an active employee, you can always repay any previously defaulted loans in full, but this will not change the tax treatment of the deemed distribution described above.
-If you repay a defaulted loan, it will no longer be included in determining the maximum number of loans or maximum loan amount available to you.
-However, your defaulted loan will still be treated as a taxable distribution from the Plan even if you later repay it.
-If you repay the loan, you will have tax basis in the amount of the repayment so that the same amount will not be taxable again when distributed.
+If you are an active employee, you can always repay any previously defaulted loans in full, and it will no longer be included in determining the maximum number of loans or maximum loan amount available to you.
+Although repayment of your defaulted loan will not change the tax treatment of the deemed distribution described above, and it will still be treated as a taxable distribution from the Plan, you will have tax basis in the amount of the repayment so that the same amount will not be taxable again when distributed.